ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 This will create a string from the above examplary JSON object:
 `{"H":35.8,"S":"OK","T":11.2,"ts":1625163338}`

-### Creating an UPP
+### Creating a UPP
-After gathering some measurement data an UPP can be created.
+After gathering some measurement data a UPP can be created.
 The UPP won't contain the actual measurement data, but a hash of it.
 The example script to create UPPs is [`upp-creator.py`](upp-creator.py).
 ```
 $ python3 upp-creator.py --help

 usage: upp-creator.py [-h] [--version VERISON] [--type TYPE] [--ks KS] [--kspwd KSPWD] [--keyreg KEYREG] [--hash HASH] [--isjson ISJSON] [--output OUTPUT] [--nostdout nostdout] UUID DATA

 Note that, when using chained UPPs (--version 0x23), this tool will try to load/save signatures from/to <UUID>.sig, where UUID will be replaced with the actual UUID.
-Make sure that the UUID.sig file is in your current working directory if you try to continue an UPP chain using this tool.
+Make sure that the UUID.sig file is in your current working directory if you try to continue a UPP chain using this tool.
 Also beware that you will only be able to access the contents of a keystore when you use the same password you used when creating it.
 Otherwise all contents are lost.
 When --hash off is set, contents of the DATA argument will be copied into the payload field of the UPP.
 Normally used for special messages (e.g. key registration).
 For more information on possible values for --type and --version see https://github.com/ubirch/ubirch-protocol.
 ```
 The script allows multiple modes of operation, which can be set through different command line arguments.
 Some of those directly set fields in the resulting UPP.
 Please consult the [uBirch Protocol Readme](https://github.com/ubirch/ubirch-protocol#basic-message-format) for further information on those fields and their possible values.
 - `--version/-v` This flag sets the version field of the UPP.
 The version field actually consists of two sub-fields.
 The higher four bits set the actual version (`1` or `2`) and the "mode".
 The higher four bits will be set to two(`0010`) in almost all use cases.
-The mode can either be a simple UPP without a signature, an UPP with a signature and an UPP with a signature + the signature of the previous UPP embedded into it.
+The mode can either be a simple UPP without a signature, a UPP with a signature and a UPP with a signature + the signature of the previous UPP embedded into it.
 The latter would be called a_Chained UPP_.
 Unsigned UPPs (`-v 0x21`) are not implemented.
 Signed UPPs have `-v 0x22` and chained ones `-v 0x23`.
 - `--type/-t` This flag sets the type field of the UPP.
 It is used to indicate what the UPP contains/should be used for.
 It can be set to `0x00` in most cases.
 One of the cases where a specific value is required, is a Key Registration Messages, as described in [Registering a Public Key](#registering-a-public-key).
 - `--k/-k` The path to the keystore that contains the keypair for the device or should be used to store a newly generated keypair.
 If the keystore, pointed to by this parameter, doesn't exist, the script will simply create it.
 - `--kspwd/-p` The password to decrypt/encrypt the keystore.
 You must remember this, or you will lose access to the keystore and all its contents.